FedQS: Optimizing Gradient and Model Aggregation for Semi-Asynchronous Federated Learning: Evaluation

 \subsection{Hyperparameter analysis}

-In this section, we conducted case studies on hyperparameter tuning for CV and NLP tasks.
-Specifically, we adopted the grid search approach to fine-tune four hyperparameters encompassed within \tool.
-They are the initial learning rate $\eta_0$ (i.e., $\eta_0 \triangleq \eta_i^0, \forall i$), the change rate for updating the learning rate $a$, the initial momentum value $m_0$, and the momentum change speed $k$.
-Figure \ref{fig:case_study_parameter} shows the results for CV tasks (with more details provided in Tables~\ref{tab:learing_rate},~\ref{tab:a},~\ref{tab:m}, and~\ref{tab:k} in the appendix).
-These results demonstrate that an excessively large or small $\eta_0$ results in lower accuracy and a slower convergence speed of \tool, a trend similar to the FedSGD and FedAvg.
-However, \tool's adaptive learning strategy leads to notable enhancements in both metrics compared to these two baselines.
-Furthermore, it is evident that substantial values of $a$, $m_0$, and $k$ adversely affect the performance of \tool in both aggregation modes.
-The results also indicate that $a$ has the most significant impact on \tool's accuracy, while $k$ has the least.
+This section presents a hyperparameter analysis of \tool.
+Using a grid search, we fine-tune four key hyperparameters within the adaptive module (\modada): the initial learning rate $\eta_0$ (where $\eta_0 \triangleq \eta_i^0, \forall i$), the learning rate change rate $a$, the initial momentum $m_0$, and the momentum change speed $k$.
+Figure~\ref{fig:case_study_parameter} summarizes the results for CV tasks (with detailed results provided in Appendix Tables~\ref{tab:learing_rate}-~\ref{tab:k}).
+Our findings indicate that an excessively large or small $\eta_0$ leads to reduced accuracy and slower convergence, a trend also observed in FedSGD and FedAvg.
+However, \tool's adaptive learning strategy yields significant improvements in both metrics over these baselines.
+Furthermore, we observe that overly large values of $a$, $m_0$, and $k$ can adversely affect \tool's performance in both modes.
+Among these, $a$ has the most pronounced impact on accuracy, while $k$ has the least.

+Crucially, \tool exhibits robust performance across broad hyperparameter ranges (\eg $a \in [0.001, 0.005]$ and $k \in [0.001, 0.2]$), achieving strong results with default settings ($a=0.002$, $m_0=0.1$, $k=0.2$) as shown in our main experiments.
+The adaptive mechanisms in \modada inherently mitigate sensitivity to hyperparameter selection, while \modest and \modupd remain hyperparameter-free.
+This design substantially reduces tuning overhead and facilitates practical deployment in real-world federated learning scenarios.